abilandz/PH8124/Lecture_5/Lecture_5.md

 which clearly saves a lot of typing.

-Multiple brace expansions can be combined in the same command input.
-For instance, having already named directories or files sequentially, we can easily manipulate only a subset of them, by using the brace expansion.
+Multiple brace expansions can be combined within the same command input.
+For instance, having already named directories or files sequentially, we can easily manipulate only a subset of them by using the brace expansion.

 **Example 4**: Imagine that in some directory you have the following files: